pegeler/REDCapRITS/README.md

 ### Illustration

-For example, consider this mocked-up data involving some information about cars in R's built-in `mtcars` dataset as well as some sales data for some of the cars.
+For example, consider this mocked-up data involving some information about a subset of cars in R's built-in `mtcars` dataset (1).
+Contained in the data is a repeating instrument, *sales*, which contains sales transaction data for some of those cars.

 | car_id|redcap_repeat_instrument |redcap_repeat_instance |make     |model       |mpg  |cyl |motor_trend_cars_complete |price    |color |customer |sale_complete |
 |------:|:------------------------|:----------------------|:--------|:-----------|:----|:---|:-------------------------|:--------|:-----|:--------|:-------------|